What is Executive Life Coaching?

 Executive Coaching Process

 Are you a Senior or Lead pastor with years of experience or a pastor in transition?
 Nevertheless, a structured coaching process that is tailored to who you are and what you want to accomplish will be my primary objective.

 The coaching process typically lasts anywhere from six to ten months.
 Each coaching session will last from 30 minutes to 90 minutes.
 Sessions can be conducted over the phone, in a virtual meeting space (like Zoom), or in-person (at Terry’s Traverse City office or at your location).

 Before I agree to a coaching engagement with any client, I offer a free consultation session to determine if we will be a good fit.

 The Coaching Process Includes:

-- The Kick-off Meeting – The kick-off meeting covers the details of the coaching contract, an overview of the coaching process, confidentiality agreement, the involvement of the sponsor (if present), overview of data gathering, and the expectations of coaching.
+- Discuss details of the coaching process, confidentiality agreement, the involvement of the sponsor (if present), overview of data gathering, and the expectations of coaching.

-- The Development Plan – The development plan covers various brainstorming sessions, input and support from sponsors, and the development of a plan that addresses both the individual and the organization’s needs.
+- Discussion of the development of a plan that addresses both the individual and the organization’s needs.

-- Evaluation and Closure – at the conclusion of the coaching process, Terry, the client, and the sponsor will: evaluate the coaching process, discuss the next steps, reflect on the learning, hand off a plan to the client and conclude the coaching engagement.
+- Terry, and the client, (and the sponsor) will: evaluate the coaching process, discuss next steps, reflect on the learning, hand off a plan to the client and conclude the coaching engagement.

 What Is The Benefits (ROI) of Coaching?